-The development of this policy was led by our Mental Health lead and SENDCO in consultation with pupils, staff, parents and carers and local mental health professionals.
+The development of this policy was led by our Mental Health lead and SENDCO in consultation with pupils, staff, parents and carers, the school nurse and local mental health professionals (Child and Adolescent Mental Health Service (CAMHS) and Educational Psychologists.
 We used the Camden example policy as the basis of our policy.